Photo from the book, Texas Ranger Tales II, by Mike Cox

 About the first of May, in the year above named, Colonel John S. Ford ("Old Rip,"), at the head of one hundred Texan rangers, comprising such leaders as Captain S.P.
 Ross (the father of General L.S.
 Ross), W.A.
 Pitts, Preston, Tankersley, and a contingent of one hundred and eleven Tonkawa Indians, the latter commanded by their celebrated chief, Placido-so long the faithful and implicitly trusted friend of the whites-marched on a campaign against the marauding Comanches, determined to follow them up to their stronghold amid the hills of the Canadian river, and if possible surprise them and inflict a severe and lasting chastisement.

 After a toilsome march of several days the Tonkawa scouts reported that they were in the immediate vicinity of the Comanche encampment.
-The Comanches, though proverbial for their sleepless vigilance, were unsuspicious of danger; and so unsuspected was the approach of the rangers that on the day preceding the battle Colonel Ford and Captain Ross stood in the old road from Fort Smith to Santa Fe, just north of the Rio Negro, or False Washita, and watched through their glasses the Comanches running buffalo in the valleys still more to the north.
+The Comanches, though proverbial for their sleepless vigilance, were unsuspicious of danger; and so unsuspected was the approach of the rangers that on the day preceding the battle Colonel Ford and Captain Ross stood in the old road from Fort Smith to Santa Fe, just north of the False Washita, and watched through their glasses the Comanches running buffalo in the valleys still more to the north.
 That night the Tonkawa spies completed the hazardous mission of locating definitely the position of the enemy's encampment.
 The next morning (May 12) the rangers and reserve, or friendly Indians, marched before sun rise to attack.

 Placido claimed for his red warriors the privilege of wreaking vengeance upon their hereditary enemies.
 His request was granted, and the Tonkawas effected a complete surprise.
 The struggle was short, sharp and sanguinary.
 The women and children were made prisoners, but not a Comanche brave surrendered.
 Their savage pride preferred death to the restraints and humiliations of captivity.
 Not a single warrior escaped to bear the sorrowful tidings of this destructive engagement to their people.